'Arrow redesign' - The Bio Agency .

-The requirement for a mobile site later emerged - effectively meaning reverse engineering the 'new' visual designs the agency had already completed in order to create this mobile, not responsive, version of the site.
+The requirement for a mobile site also later emerged - effectively meaning reverse engineering the 'new' visual designs to create the mobile (not responsive) version of the site.

 The client (and therefore agency) were happy with the redesigned segments of their site.

-As a knowledge and skills-based contractor, it's not often I get to mentor newer or younger UX practitioners and so this was a bonus of this engagement.
-A rediscovered joy in sharing knowledge and lending keen design insight, as well as the rationale behind design decisions to those eager to learn.
+As a knowledge and skills-based contractor rather than in-house employee, it's not often I get to mentor newer or younger UX practitioners and so this was a bonus of this engagement.
+It was a joy to share knowledge and lend keen design insight, as well as rationale behind design decisions to those eager to learn.

-This project experience re-enforced, in me, the need for a UX-lead design approach to any product design project.
-I was also reminded that this isn't always the case despite best intentions.
+This project experience re-enforces the need for a UX-led design approach in any product design project.
+I was also reminded that this isn't always possible, despite best intentions.